Myrtle Beach South Carolina Travel Guide

 Myrtle Beach Area - The Grand Strand South Carolina

-Rental Managers in Myrtle Beach Area - The Grand Strand South Carolina
+Things To Do in the Myrtle Beach Area - The Grand Strand

-Travelers to the crescent-shaped Myrtle Beach didn’t always come in droves – they came in the form of Spaniards from Hispaniola in the 1500’s and formed a settlement 30 miles to the south.
-It wasn’t until the late 1800’s and early 1900’s when people began to make Myrtle Beach their permanent residence.
-Few vacationed in the area as it was rustic and undeveloped but soon the word spread of fabulous Atlantic views, wide open beaches and picturesque panoramic views.
+Travelers to the crescent-shaped Myrtle Beach didn’t always come in droves – they came in the form of Spaniards from Hispaniola in the 1500s and formed a settlement 30 miles to the south.
+It wasn’t until the late 1800s and early 1900s that people began to make Myrtle Beach their permanent residence.
+Few vacationed in the area as it was rustic and undeveloped but soon the word spread of fabulous Atlantic views, wide-open beaches, and picturesque panoramic views.
 Today, Myrtle Beach has become synonymous with vacations.